 Get homework supplies organized before school starts so they/you are not scrambling to get items.
-Make a Homework Station like this one and set a rule that all items in the basket are for homework only.
+Create a Homework Station and set a rule that all items in the station are for homework only.
 This rule means that all items need to be returned to the station/caddy and put away after homework is finished.

 Get your school supplies checklist in order and have your child help organize their new school supplies in their backpack before the first day of school.